wawtechnologies/images-catchwire-kalitap/README.md

  >> split -b 100m "newlarge.img.gz" "newlarge.img.gz.part-"

-This command will create smaller files, with the prefix "newlarge.img.tgz.part-".
+This command will create smaller files, with the prefix "newlarge.img.gz.part-".
 So using this example, if we spit a 200mb file the example would output these files:

  >> newlarge.img.gz.part-aa